A Unified Approach to Total Vertex Irregularity Strength

-Since \(i\) ranges from 1 to \(n\), the weights of the vertices in \(K_{n,n}\) are all distinct and lie within the range \([n + 1, 3n]\). \end{proof}

-\subsection{Simple 2-Regular Graphs}
+\section{Simple 2-Regular Graphs}

 The total vertex irregularity strength of simple 2-regular graphs was previously conjectured by Ahmad et al. \cite{ahmadIrregularTotalLabeling}.
-They determined this strength for the disjoint union of cycles, provided each cycle has a length of at least 5, but were unable to compute it for the general case of simple 2-regular graphs.
+They determined the total vertex irregularity strength for the disjoint union of cycles, provided that each cycle has a length of at least 5.
+However, they were unable to compute it for the general case of simple 2-regular graphs.

-\begin{theorem} Let \(G\) be a simple 2-regular graph of order \(n\).
+\begin{thm} Let $G$ be a simple $2$-regular graph of order $n$.
 Then